 Now, let’s consider the most popular web scraping use cases.

-In the business sector, the most popular application of web scraping is related to all types of data research.
+In the business sector, the most popular way to practice web scraping is related to all types of data research.
 This includes using scraping tools to extract data for further academic, marketing or financial research.
 Lately, a lot of efforts were targeted at data collection through scraping to get a clear picture of the situation with COVID spreading and containment in megapolis areas.

-In the retail and e-commerce sectors companies engage in web scraping to perform analysis of their competitors active in the same market.
+In the retail and e-commerce sectors companies engage in web scraping for lead generation or to perform analysis of their competitors active in the same market.
 These activities allow you to collect and research data on pricing, online reviews, special offers or discounts as well as inventory levels or your competitors to make further business decisions.

 Another special case of web scraping applications is brand-related data collection.
 It serves for brand protection against brand fraud and counterfeit production that can severely damage the image and reputation of the original brand through the unlawful use of logos, names and branding symbols.
 By engaging in scraping companies can prevent such cases of malicious branding activities on the Web.